 ① Urban vs rural

 If you’ve kept an eye on pass rate statistics over the years, you’ll have noticed certain trends jumping out.
-However, if, somehow, you don’t find the prospect of dredging through years of Excel sheets riveting, don’t worry: we’ve done it for you.
+However, if, somehow, you don’t find the prospect of dredging through years of Excel sheets riveting (or even checking out our county pass rates map), don’t worry: we’ve done it for you.

 The first rule of driving test pass rates is (in general), the countryside always trumps the city.
 As evidence, here are the top and bottom 10 test centres in 2018/19.

 ||LOWEST AUTOMATIC PASS RATES